Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies

-\textbf{Cellular Networks.} Telecom networks illustrate both resilience and fragility.
-Radio interfaces and subscriber authentication (AKA, EPS-AKA, 5G-AKA \cite{ts33401,ts33501}) rely primarily on symmetric ciphers, which remain secure under longer keys.
+\textbf{Cellular Networks.} Telecommunications infrastructures exhibit a heterogeneous security posture, characterized by the relative quantum-resilience of symmetric-key subscriber authentication and the critical vulnerability of asymmetric control-plane signaling.
+Subscriber authentication protocols, including AKA, EPS-AKA, and 5G-AKA \cite{ts33401, ts33501}, rely primarily on symmetric ciphers, which remain secure with sufficiently long keys in a post-quantum environment.
 However, inter-operator trust and control-plane signaling rely heavily on asymmetric primitives.

-NDS/IP tunnels secured by IKEv2 \cite{rfc7296,ts33210}, SUCI identity concealment via ECIES, and TLS-protected service-based architectures \cite{rfc8446} all become vulnerable to HTDL or certificate forgery.
-JWT/OAuth tokens used in network functions \cite{rfc7515} add another forgery vector.
-In a post-quantum scenario, forged operator or equipment credentials could enable the creation of rogue base stations that impersonate legitimate infrastructure, intercepting traffic and degrading trust across roaming or interconnect domains.
-Because telecom standards evolve on multi-year release cycles and equipment often remains in service for decades, PQ migration will be particularly difficult to accelerate \cite{gsma-pqc}, creating a long window of systemic exposure.
+NDS/IP tunnels secured by IKEv2 \cite{rfc7296, ts33210}, SUCI identity concealment via ECIES, and TLS-protected service-based architectures \cite{rfc8446} are all vulnerable to HNDL or certificate forgery.
+Additionally, JWT/OAuth tokens used within network functions \cite{rfc7515} represent a significant forgery vector.
+Under a cryptographically relevant quantum adversary model, forged operator or equipment credentials could enable impersonation of legitimate infrastructure elements like rogue base stations, enabling traffic interception and degrading trust across roaming and interconnect domains.
+Given that telecom standards operate on multi-year release cycles and equipment lifecycles span decades, the window of systemic exposure will be operationally challenging to mitigate\cite{gsma-pqc}.